processchallenge/processchallenge.github.io/instr.md

 ---
 # Important Note
 * The **intellectual property (IP)** is not transferred to the challenge organisers, i.e., if code is shared/submitted, the participants remain the owners of their code (when the code is made publicly available, an appropriate licence should be added).
+* Participants can **submit up to 3 results** coming from **3 different models**, and the best model will be considered.
+Invited papers should introduce the models they attempt.

 # Tasks